By Veronica Donald – Art in Tanzania internship

 Rainfall Pattern

-The country’s rainfall pattern is subdivided into tropical on the coast, where it is humid and hot (the rainy season is March-May), semi-temperate in the mountains, with short rains in November-December and long rains in February-May, and drier in the plateau region, with considerable seasonal variation in temperature.
-The mean annual rainfall varies from 500 mm to 2500 mm and above, and the dry period is five to six months.
-However, recent rainfall patterns have become more unpredictable, with some areas receiving extreme maximum and minimum yearly rainfall.
+The country’s rainfall pattern is subdivided into tropical on the coast, where it is humid and hot (the rainy season is from March to May), semi-temperate in the mountains, with short rains in November and December and long rains in February and May, and drier in the plateau region, with considerable seasonal variation in temperature.
+The mean annual rainfall ranges from 500 mm to 2500 mm and above, with a dry period of five to six months.
+However, recent rainfall patterns have become increasingly unpredictable, with some areas experiencing extreme variations in both maximum and minimum yearly rainfall.

 Temperature Pattern